 For more information, visit the Kerkenes Dag website.

-Scott Branting is Director of the Center for Ancient Middle Eastern Landscapes (CAMEL) and a Research Assistant Professor in Near Eastern Archaeology at the University of Chicago.
+Scott Branting is a Research Associate at the Oriental Institute at the University of Chicago, Director for Geospatial Initiatives at the American Schools of Oriental Research (ASOR) and the Project Director for Heritage Mapping and Data Integration with the Syrian Heritage Initiative.
+Prior to this, Dr. Branting served for ten years as the Director of the Center for Ancient Middle Eastern Landscapes (CAMEL) at the Oriental Institute and as Research Assistant Professor in Near Eastern Archaeology at the University of Chicago.
 With MA degrees in Hittitology (University of Chicago) and Geography (SUNY Buffalo), and a PhD in Anthropology (SUNY Buffalo), he crosses a number of disciplinary boundaries with his research.
-He has worked with numerous expeditions on five continents, but along the way has been a constant member of the Kerkenes Dag Project for sixteen years and Co-Director for five years.
+He has worked with numerous expeditions on five continents, but along the way has been a constant member of the Kerkenes Dag Project for sixteen years and Co-Director for several years.

 To schedule your five-year pledge commitment, call Tracy Tajbl, Director of Development, at 773.702.5062, or email her at: email@example.com.